OMARomd23/AutoGPG/README.md

 This script is licensed under the [MIT License](LICENSE).

-## Disclaimer

-- This script is provided as-is and without warranty.

 ## Contact

-If you have any questions or need further assistance, feel free to contact the author:
+If you have any questions or need further assistance, feel free to contact me:

   - Name: omar
-- Email: omsoudomar23@gmail.com
+- Email: oumessaoud-omar@proton.me